ibm-cloud-docs/citrix-netscaler-vpx/hsm-fips.md

 4. Enable FIPS 140-2 Mode.

-	To enable FIPS mode, you must modify the policy reviewed in step two of this procedure, (`Allow non-FIPS algorithms`):
+	To enable FIPS mode, you must modify the policy that is reviewed in step two of this procedure, (`Allow non-FIPS algorithms`):

-	This procedure will erase any existing partitions in the HSM.
+	This procedure erases any existing partitions in the HSM.
 If you already created partitions and objects, make sure to review the partition contents and configurations in order to recreate them when the new partitions are created.
 	{: note}

 	Use the `hsm changepolicy` command to disable policy 12 and only allow the usage of FIPS algorithms: